 Overall, the book tells a good story.
-While some of the political subtexts that bogged down The Phantom Menace movie is in the book, it does not slow down the plot of the book.
-The book manages to weave in the action sequences between the slower parts that made it work.
-That is always one advantage of a book over a movie and it worked well here.
-And, as I said, parts of the book are kind of grandfathered into the canon based on the novels Darth Pleguis and Tarkin by the same author that made up a loose trilogy of novels about the events that lead up to and shortly after the formation of the Empire.
-It is definitely a good read for those who are fans of Star Wars novels.
+While some of the political subtexts that bog down The Phantom Menace movie are in the book, they do not slow down the book's plot as much as they did the movie's because the book manages to weave the action sequences between the slower parts, which makes it work.
+One advantage of a book over a film is that the book can include more detail to flesh out the story that movies often cannot, due to time constraints, and it worked well here.
+Even though the story is no longer canon, parts of the book are kind of grandfathered into the canon based on the novels Darth Plagueis (which is also a Legends novel) and Tarkin (which is canon, and has several tie-ins to the Darth Plagueis novel) by the same author who wrote several books about the events that led up to and occurred shortly after the formation of the Empire.
+Ultimately, it is a good read for fans of Star Wars novels.

 No comments: